LukeCMoeller/student-portal-Fall-2024/README.md

   https://{YOUR CODESPACE NAME}-3002.app.github.dev/github/callback
   ```
 5. Update application
+6. Navigate to your repository Settings page (you be an owner or admin).
+7. Navigate to Security -> Secrets and variables -> Codespaces.
+8. Add your GitHub App's client ID as HUBGIT_CLIENT_ID.
+9. Add your GitHub App's secret as HUBGIT_CLIENT_SECRET.

 ## Discord Integration
-1. You will need access to the official CS Discord Developer Account.
+1. You will need to have or create a Discord server and a discord bot, follow these instructions for setup: [Discord setup](/docs/Discordsetup.txt)
-2. Navigate to https://discord.com/developers/applications and select the Student Portal application.
+2. Navigate to https://discord.com/developers/applications and select the your application.
 3. Navigate to the OAuth2 tab.
-4. Adjust all redirects to reflect your current codespace url.
+4. Add these redirects to the Redirects section and ensure they reflect your current codespace url.
   ```sh
   https://{YOUR CODESPACE NAME}-3002.app.github.dev/discord/callback
   ```